shreya-anch/Fullstack_assignment/README.md

 - Ability to adopt to new technologies.
 How fast you managed to complete the task
 - Ability to come up with good visualizations based on the database.

+Note: Feel free to make reasonable assumptions when needed.

 P.S.
 If you have a question do not hesitate to contact us!

 Good luck!